 Sixteen participants were recruited for the study.
 This included four therapists working within the sponsoring Trust’s Improving Access to Psychological Therapies Service, one therapist working within the Trust’s long covid pathway, and eleven people (‘clients’) who had received therapy for long covid through the Trust’s IAPT services.
 This therapy typically consisted of cognitive behavioural therapy lasting approximately twelve weeks.

 Study advertisements were shared via IAPT services (who emailed the adverts to previous clients and current staff), the Trust’s intranet and on social media (see appendix 10).
-Potential participants initially completed a ‘consent for contact’ form (Appendix 6), which gave their informed consent to be contacted researcher about either stage of the study (focus group or Q-sort).
+Potential participants initially completed a ‘consent for contact’ form (Appendix 6), which gave their informed consent to be contacted by the researcher about either stage of the study (focus group or Q-sort).
 At the respective times, invitations were sent to all consenting people (Appendices 7 – 8).
 Table 1 shows the inclusion and exclusion criteria for each participant group.

 Table 1